 Botanical Name: Kalanchoe blossfeldiana

 Flaming Katy is one of the few succulents grown just for its blooms.
 Bright clusters of tiny red, orange, yellow, white, purple or pink flowers last several weeks.
 Flowers may be single or double.

-Kalanchoe plant has glossy, green leaves with scalloped edges that can become red-tinged when exposed to full sun.
+Kalanchoe blossfeldiana has glossy, green leaves with scalloped edges that can become red-tinged when exposed to full sun.
 Although the thick leaves seem sturdy, they are actually quite brittle.
 Handle flaming katy with care because the leaf tips easily break off.

 Kalanchoe care is easy -- providing you can give Kalanchoe blossfeldiana plenty of sunlight and the right amount of water.
-Resist the temptation to overwater Kalanchoe.
+Resist the temptation to overwater flaming katy.
 Like other succulent plants, it stores water in its thick, fleshy leaves and can suffer from root rot if it is overwatered.